What is 45L Tax Credit?

-The 45L Energy Tax Credit is a federal incentive designed to promote energy-efficient residential construction.
-Originally established under the Energy Policy Act of 2005, this credit provides builders, developers, and contractors with a tax credit of up to $5,000 per dwelling unit for newly constructed or significantly renovated energy-efficient homes that meet specific criteria.
+The 45L Energy Tax Credit is a federal program aimed at encouraging the construction of energy-efficient homes.
+It was first introduced through the Energy Policy Act of 2005 and offers builders, developers, and contractors a tax credit of up to $5,000 for each dwelling unit.
+This applies to newly built or significantly renovated homes that meet certain energy efficiency standards.

 Eligibility for the 45L Tax Credit